|Page tools: Print Page Print All RSS Search this Product|

 11 The concept of ERP links people to a place of usual residence within Australia.
 Usual residence is defined as that place where each person has lived or intends to live for six months or more in a given reference year.

 12 Population estimates for most sub-state regions in Data by Region are built up from Statistical Area Level 2 (SA2).
 The ERP as at Census date is calculated based on usual residence Census counts, excluding short-term overseas visitors in Australia, with an allowance for Census net undercount and the number of residents temporarily overseas at Census date.
-As the Census is not held on 30 June (the 2011 and 2016 Census was held on 9 August), further adjustments taking into account births, deaths and migration for the intervening period are made to obtain ERP at 30 June.
+As the Census is not held on 30 June (the 2011 and 2016 Census were held on 9 August), further adjustments taking into account births, deaths and migration for the intervening period are made to obtain ERP at 30 June.

 13 SA2 populations are updated in post-Census years (from 2016) by adding to the estimated population at the beginning of each period the components of natural increase (births minus deaths), net internal migration (moves between and within the states and territories of Australia) and net overseas migration.
 In some very small areas, population change since the previous Census may be assumed to be zero in the absence of reliable component data for these areas.
 All estimates are scrutinised and validated by ABS analysts.
 Local knowledge, such as that advised by state governments (including peer reviewers) is considered and used to adjust the figures for particular SA2s.
 Estimates at the SA2 level are constrained so that they add to the relevant state/territory population estimates.
 Prior to 2016, the absence of reliable migration data at the sub-state level meant that SA2 ERP was calculated using a mathematical model, where relationships were established between changes in population and changes in indicator data between the two most recent Censuses.
 The indicator data sources used included dwelling approvals, Medicare enrolments and counts of people on the Australian Electoral Roll.
 Changes in these indicators were used to estimate changes in the population of each area since the last Census.

 14 Estimates for SA2 are apportioned into Statistical Area Level 1 (SA1) regions using Census counts and indicator data.
 In Census years, LGA ERP is prepared by aggregating whole SA2 or SA1 level estimates where possible.
 Where LGAs cross SA1 boundaries, Mesh Block Census counts are used to estimate the share of the SA1 population that resides in those LGAs.
-In intercensal years, LGA population estimates are updated by accounting for the components of population change from 2016.
+In years between Census, LGA population estimates are updated by accounting for the components of population change from 2016.
 The components of population change (and subsequently ERP) at the LGA level are constrained to those at the SA2 level to ensure consistency between these two geographies, based on the smallest possible regions where SA2 and LGA boundaries match in terms of the combined area containing resident population.
 For example, where one LGA region equals one SA2 region exactly or where a group of LGAs equals a group of SA2s, the components for these areas will match.

 15 Users will notice that there is no ERP data for the unincorporated LGAs in WA, Queensland and Tasmania.
 This is because they do not have geographically defined unincorporated areas.
 In contrast, the Population Census does show data for these unincorporated LGAs, depicting mainly off-shore and migratory populations.